 Afraid not (we appreciate there are reasons why applicants cannot attend the vacation scheme in the summer).
 Our vacation placements have been put in place to give you a further opportunity to get to know the firm better and help you decide whether we’re right for you – however, you don’t need to have been on a placement to know this!
 A number of our trainees haven’t been on a work placement, so at our assessment day there’s always a combination of those who have been on vacation placement and those that have applied solely for a training contract.

 - Do you specify which subjects trainees should take on the LPC?

 No, we don’t.
 But we do encourage you to take subjects you will enjoy studying and find interesting.
 We are a commercial firm and suggest you take a broad range of subjects relevant to a firm of our type and the work we do.

 - Do you have a preferred institution for the GDL/LPC?

 No, provided it is an established provider.
 We appreciate that location is often an important element in deciding where to go, so we leave it entirely up to you.

 - Do you pay fees and maintenance grants?

-Currently we reimburse LPC fees for those applicants who have accepted an offer of a training contract prior to starting their LPC.
+Currently we reimburse/pay LPC fees for those applicants who start a training contract with us.
 However, at this time we do not pay GDL fees or maintenance grants.